Table of contents

 - No contact/restricted contact order.

 - Room change for involved students.
-Under this policy, supported by Title IX, a student who allegedly engaged in behavior prohibited by this policy may be required to be moved.
+Under this policy, and pursuant to Title IX, a student who allegedly engaged in behavior prohibited by this policy may be moved to another residential location.

 - Assistance with arrangements with faculty for academic work (extended deadlines, rescheduled exams, etc.).